 liberation_01.c: This takes two parameters: k and w, where w should be a prime number greater than two and k must be less than or equal to w.
-It encodes and decodes with this bit-matrix.
+As in other examples, packetsize is sizeof(long).
+It sets up a Liberation bit-matrix and uses it for encoding and decoding.
 It encodes by converting the bit-matrix to a dumb schedule.
 The dumb schedule is used because that schedule cannot be improved upon.
 For decoding, smart scheduling is used as it gives a big savings over dumb scheduling.